-But don’t forget to treat your loyal customers and incentivize them to stay tuned despite the crisis.
+Incentivizing customers to stay tuned despite the crisis is crucial to business.
 Having a well-thought-out loyalty program in place will help.
 For example, give your users points or special membership benefits/access for each event they sign up to.
 You can learn more about improving customer loyalty and retention with this link.

 Be creative and find new ways to engage with your audience.
 Incentivizing customer behaviour can help you stay afloat in tough times.
 Talon.One’s Promotion Engine, the logic behind your incentives, will allow you to set up and run any promotion campaign you want.